Nakamichi Dragon: Appearance and ergonomics

 The Dragon faceplate, which descending from models ZX-7 and ZX-9, differs from them in the arrangement of secondary controls and recording level meter.
-The Dragon's oversized transport and calibration control buttons are arranged in rows like shingles, and acquired a three-dimensional profile.
+The Dragon's oversized transport and calibration control buttons are arranged in rows like Dragon scales, and acquired a three-dimensional profile.
 The Dragon has a well-developed calibration panel and automated fader but otherwise its function set is minimal, assuming fully manual operation.
 Tape selection is manual with independent settings for bias and equalization (EQ); this allows the deck to record on Type II and Type IV tapes with 120 μs time constant.
 Reviewers rated the Dragon ergonomics positively but noted many minor quirks and inconveniences.
 They said the deep window of the cassette well is too small; the right-side buttons – including the noise reduction and EQ switches – are too small and hard to read but easy to press accidentally.
 The resolution of the LED meter, like that of all segmented displays, is too coarse for precise adjustment.
-Nakamichi continued its tradition of giving cryptic names to standard tape types (EX, SX and ZX for Types I, II and IV respectively).
+Nakamichi continued its tradition of giving cryptic names to standard tape types (EX, SX and ZX for Types I, II and IV, respectively).

 Recording channel calibration is performed separately for left and right channels in a sequence similar to that of the ZX-7 and ZX-9, except on the Dragon, the optimal relative azimuth is set automatically by the NAAC.
 Once the NAAC reaches equilibrium, which takes up to 15 seconds, the user aligns recording channel gain ("level") to match the tape's sensitivity using a 400 Hz test tone.
 Then, the user aligns the bias using 15 kHz test tone.
 Reviewers noted the manual calibration on the Dragon was as good as the automatic systems of its competitors.
 Manual process takes more time but allows control over frequency response to suit the user's taste.
-Calibration, however, cannot remedy faults of low-grade ferric tape, which according to Robertson, "would be bad choices for the Dragon anyway".
+Calibration, however, cannot remedy faults of low-grade ferric tape, which, according to Robertson, "would be bad choices for the Dragon anyway".